 The zoning and land use regulations in this chapter are intended to guide development and decision making to achieve the vision of the CDSP.
-While broad land use categories are assigned in the General Plan, the CDSP establishes a detailed list of allowed land uses and permit requirements for each zoning district within the Specific Plan area.
-For ease of understanding mixed-use and single-use areas, Map 4.1-1 illustrates generalized land uses in the Plan area.
+While broad land use categories are assigned in the General Plan, the CDSP establishes a detailed list of allowed land uses and permit requirements for each zoning district within the plan area.